illuminated-g/lv-http-server/README.md

 ## Routing & Path Parameters

 Controllers are generally selected by a regular expression they specify with a dynamic dispatch VI:

 ![Controller Path Regex](https://raw.githubusercontent.com/illuminated-g/lv-http-server/main/Documentation/images/pathregex.png "Controller Path Regex")

 The built-in regular expression handling breaks out submatches as specific arguments available to the controller:

 ![Controller Path Arguments](https://raw.githubusercontent.com/illuminated-g/lv-http-server/main/Documentation/images/pathargs.png "Controller Path Arguments")

+Note that with this regular expression implementation, the entire match is returned as element 0 so the first submatch is at 1.

 <br/>